-These were loans taken out with HSBC to facilitate the purchase of shares prior to the Admission on AIM.
+These were loans taken out with HSBC to facilitate the purchase of shares prior to the Admission on AIM and have now been repaid.

 The Group's policy is to minimise interest rate cash flow risk exposures on long-term financing.
 Longer-term borrowings are therefore usually at fixed rates.
-At 30 September 2020, the Group is exposed to changes in market interest rates through bank borrowings at variable interest rates.
 Other borrowings are at fixed interest rates.
 The exposure to interest rates for the Group's cash at bank and short-term deposits is considered immaterial.

 The following table illustrates the sensitivity of profit and equity to a reasonably possible change in interest rates of +/- 1%.
 These changes are considered to be reasonably possible based on observation of current market conditions.
-The calculations are based on a change in the average market interest rate for each period, and the financial instruments held at each reporting date that are sensitive to changes in interest rates.
+The calculations are based on a change in the average market interest rate for each period, and the financial instruments held at each reporting date that are sensitive to changes in interest rates, £nil for 30 September 2021 as the bank loans have been repaid.
 All other variables are held constant.

+Profit for the year Equity

++1% -1% +1% -1%

+30 September 2021 nil nil nil nil

-Profit for the year Equity +1% -1% +1% -1% 30 September 2020 (11,621) 13,101 (11,621) 13,101 30 September 2019 (21,928) 21,761 (21,928) 21,761
+30 September 2020 (11,621) 13,101 (11,621) 13,101